HERITAGE MUSIC REVIEW

 By Doug Bright

-Merle Ronald Haggard was born on the morning of April 6, 1937, in Bakersfield, California.
-His father, the multi-talented and ambitious Jim Haggard, had been a popular fiddler during his youth in Oklahoma at local dances and weddings, and it soon became obvious that his penchant for music had been passed on to his infant son.
+Merle Ronald Haggard was born on the morning of April 6, 1937, in Bakersfield, California and raised in the working-class suburb of Oildale.
+His father had been a popular fiddler during his youth in Oklahoma at local dances and weddings, and it soon became obvious that his penchant for music had been passed on to his infant son.
 Lying in his bassinet, Merle would keep time with his feet whenever country music played on the radio.

 On June 19th, 1946, Jim Haggard died from a stroke that may have been brought on by a head injury from a car accident a month earlier, and the loss had a devastating impact on his young son.
 "He thought there must have been some connection between his own recent illness and his father's stroke," Eliot explains.
 "He convinced himself that he had passed something along to his dad and it killed him."

 "The trauma of losing his father made Merle want to run away from the scene of the crime, as it were, to try to escape the guilt he felt for believing he caused his father's death," Eliot continues. .
 "He soon transformed that guilt into a thirst for adventure."